fjwright/Run-REDUCE-0/UserGuide.md

 You type (or paste) REDUCE input into the input editor pane, edit it as necessary, and then click on the `Send Input` button, which sends the input to REDUCE and echos it in the top pane.
-This clears the input editor, but you can scroll through the previous input using the `Earlier Input` and `Later Input` buttons.
+This clears the input editor, but you can scroll through the previous input entered via the input editor using the `Earlier Input` and `Later Input` buttons.
 You can edit previous input recalled into the input editor as necessary and then send it to REDUCE.
 Input can be multi-line, in which case Run-REDUCE processes all the lines together.
+The `Send Input` button is disabled unless REDUCE is running, and the `Earlier Input` and `Later Input` buttons are disabled unless there is earlier or later input, respectively.

 Sending input to REDUCE strips any trailing white space, adds a semicolon if there was no final terminator, and then adds a final